-For many years, the Rabbi hosted a program on cable television and on ABC-TV.
-He has appeared as a guest on National Public Radio and on national television shows, and has been interviewed frequently by such publications as the New York Times, Newsweek, and Time.
-He was also featured in the award winning documentary film, The Legacy, and he has served as a consultant on Judaica for Compton’s Encyclopedia.
+For nine years, Rabbi Rachlis hosted Of Cabbages and Kings on ABC-TV, as well as a syndicated cable television show on contemporary Jewish issues, Hayom.
+He has appeared as a guest on National Public Radio, CBS, CNN and PBS, and has been interviewed frequently by such publications as the New York Times.
+He was profiled in the award-winning documentary film, The Legacy, and has served as a Judaica consultant for Compton’s Encyclopedia.

 Cantor Ruti Braier has served as our Cantor and musical inspiration for University Synagogue since 1995.
 Cantor Braier was born in Argentina, lived in Israel and moved to Southern California in 1982.
 She studied Judaica at Midrasha L’morim, affiliated with Tel Aviv University, holds degrees in music from the “Conservatorio de Musica” and in music therapy from the University of El Salvador, both in Buenos Aires, and studied with a number of well known cantors in Los Angeles.